fwrock/interscsimulator/sim-diasca/doc/technical-manual/SimDiasca-technical-architecture-english.rst

 Implementation is itself easier if the language supports some way of relying on a direct mapping between the OOP modelling concepts and the nuts and bolts offered by that language.

 As classical Erlang is process-based and declarative, the OOP constructs have to added to the language.
-This is the task of `WOOPER <http://ceylan.sourceforge.net/main/documentation/wooper/>`_, which stands for *Wrapper for OOP in Erlang*.
+This is the task of `WOOPER <http://wooper.esperide.org/>`_, which stands for *Wrapper for OOP in Erlang*.

-WOOPER is a very lightweight layer that adds some code and conventions to Erlang so that a full-blown OOP approach can be applied directly to the language, at the expense of very little additional developing efforts and only a small run-time overhead.
+WOOPER (precisely, Ceylan-Myriad) is a very lightweight layer that adds some code and conventions to Erlang so that a full-blown OOP approach can be applied directly to the language, at the expense of very little additional developing efforts and only a small run-time overhead.

 Therefore, from that level on, we will not speak in terms of Erlang processes any more, we will mostly be dealing with instances of WOOPER classes.